mummysboy/galantsalestracker/README.md

 5) How it works
 - When you upload a CSV in the app (or process Alpine TXT), the app sends rows shaped like:
   - `[Date, Customer, Product, Quantity, Revenue, InvoiceId, Source, UploadedAt]`
-- The script appends them to `AllData` and then rebuilds `Quarterly_CSV_View` to match the quarterly CSV format:
+- The script appends them to `AllData` and then rebuilds `Monthly_CSV_View` with two sections:

+  **Top Section - Monthly Report Summary:**
+  - A summary table showing for each month:
+    - Total Quantity
+    - Total Revenue (formatted as currency)
+    - Number of Unique Customers
+    - Number of Unique Products
+  - Includes a TOTAL row at the bottom
+  - Color-coded with professional formatting

+  **Bottom Section - Detailed Product Data:**
-  - Columns: `Customer, Product, Q1, Q2, Q3, Q4`
+  - Columns: `Customer, Product, Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, Dec`
-  - Values: summed Quantity per quarter for the latest year present in the data.
+  - Values: summed Quantity per month for the latest year present in the data
+  - Each customer/product combination gets its own row

-- Every new upload appends and updates the quarterly view automatically.
+- Every new upload appends to `AllData` and updates the monthly view automatically.

 6) Customization (optional)
-- To build by a specific year instead of the latest: change how `latestYear` is computed.
+- To build by a specific year instead of the latest: change how `latestYear` is computed in `rebuildMonthlyView`.
-- To include revenue columns, adapt `rebuildQuarterlyView` to accumulate revenue separately and add columns.
+- To show revenue instead of quantity in the product data section: change `monthlyQtys` to use `totalsByKey[k].revenues`.
-- If you want multiple views (e.g., per year), create additional tabs like `Quarterly_2024`, `Quarterly_2025` inside `rebuildQuarterlyView`.
+- If you want multiple views (e.g., per year), create additional tabs like `Monthly_2024`, `Monthly_2025` inside `rebuildMonthlyView`.
+- To adjust colors/formatting: modify the `setBackground()` and `setFontColor()` calls.

 Troubleshooting
 - If nothing appears: confirm the token matches, the deployment is a Web app, and the URL is correct.
 - If uploads are blocked by CORS: the app uses a simple `no-cors` POST, which the script accepts; no extra headers are required.
 - If numbers look wrong: ensure Quantity and Revenue columns in `AllData` are numeric; the script coerces them where possible.
+- If the monthly summary looks incomplete: ensure your data has proper dates in YYYY-MM-DD format.